 Grade: C+ (76pts)

 I really enjoyed this movie, but I know I am in the vast minority.
-I started reading Stephen King's The Dark Tower series late last year and have finished the first two books (I look forward to starting the third).
-I say this because I believe I am in a unique demographic for this film.
-I got a lot of references to the books so I was not nearly as confused as audiences who have not read any of this series.
-I also have not been waiting for a film adaptation for over a decade like many people have.
-I enjoyed this movie for what it was, I thought it was an entertaining version of the story with fun action sequences, fun Easter eggs, and it left me wanting to see (and read) so much more.
+I started reading Stephen King's The Dark Tower series late last year, have finished the first few books, and look forward to starting the next.
+I say this because I believe that I am in a unique demographic for this film.
+I got a lot of references to the books, so I was not nearly as confused as audiences who have not read any of this series.
+I also have not been waiting for a film adaptation for over a decade like many people have, so was not disappointed when the filmmakers took this story in a different direction than the books did.
+I enjoyed this movie for what it was.
+I thought it was an entertaining version of the story with fun action sequences, fun Easter eggs, and it left me wanting to see—and read—so much more.